 ii) Defined benefit plans (gratuity benefits) and other long term employee benefits

-The cost of the defined benefit gratuity plan and the present value of the gratuity obligation are determined using actuarial valuations.
+determined using actuarial valuations.
 An actuarial valuation involves making various assumptions that may differ from actual developments in the future.
 These include the determination of the discount rate, future salary increases and mortality rates.
 Due to the complexities involved in the valuation and its long-term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.
-Information about the various estimates and assumptions made in determining the present value of defined benefit obligations are disclosed in note 38.
+Information about the various estimates and assumptions made in determining the present value of defined benefit obligations are disclosed in note AO.
 Further, obligation for accumulated balances for compensated absences are determined using actuarial valuation using various assumptions.

 iii) Taxes

-Significant management judgment is also required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits together with future tax planning strategies, including estimates of temporary differences reversing on account of available benefits from the Income Tax Act, 1961 disclosed in note 33.
+Significant management judgment is also required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits together with future tax planning strategies, including estimates of temporary differences reversing on account of available benefits from the Income Tax Act, 1961 disclosed in note 3A.
 The amount of the deferred income tax assets considered realizable could reduce if the estimates of the future taxable income are reduced.

 iv) Impairment of Non Financial Assets and Investments in Subsidiaries

-Impairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its fair value less costs of disposal and its value in use.
+I mpairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its fair value less costs of disposal and its value in use.
 The fair value less costs of disposal calculation is based on available data for similar assets or observable market prices less incremental costs for disposing of the asset.
 The value in use calculation is based on a DCF model.
 The cash flows are derived from the budget for the next five years which involve estimate and assumption relating to demand of products, price realisation, exchange variation, inflation etc. and do not include restructuring activities that the Company is not yet committed to or significant future investments that will enhance the asset's performance of the CGU being tested.
 The recoverable amount is sensitive to the discount rate used for the DCF model as well as the expected future cash-inflows and the growth rate used for extrapolation purposes.

-These estimates are most relevant to Intangible Assets with indefinite useful life and investment in subsidiaries recognised by the Company at cost.
-The carrying amount of the Company's investments in subsidiaries and joint ventures are reviewed at each reporting date to determine whether there is any indication of impairment.
+carrying amount of the Company's investments in subsidiaries and joint ventures are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, then the recoverable amount of such investments / CGUs have been determined based on value in use estimation.
-The key assumption used to determine recoverable amount for the Intangible Asset i.e., Brands as well as investment of subsidiary wherein impairment indication exist, including a sensitivity analysis is disclosed and further explained in Note 47.
+The key assumption used to determine recoverable amount for the Intangible Asset i.e., Brands including a sensitivity analysis is disclosed and further explained in Note A8.

 v) Provision for expected credit losses of trade receivables and contract assets